techno-tim/techno-tim.github.io/_posts/2021-06-05-authelia-traefik.md

 ---

-Authelia is an open source Single Sign On and 2FA companion for reverse proxies.
-It helps you secure your endpoints with single factor and 2 factor auth.
-It works with Nginx, Traefik, and HA proxy.
-Today, we'll configure Authelia with Portainer and Traefik and have 2 Factor up and running with brute force protection!
+Authelia is an open source Single Sign On and 2FA companion for reverse proxies.It helps you secure your endpoints with single factor and 2 factor auth.It works with Nginx, Traefik, and HA proxy.Today, we'll configure Authelia with Portainer and Traefik and have 2 Factor up and running with brute force protection!

 {% include embed/youtube.html id='u6H-Qwf4nZA' %}